vishvAsa/kalpAntaram/kANe/v1p1/03_date_of_dharmashAstra_works.md

 (1) Gobhilagphyasūtra, published in the B. I. series ; published in the Calcutta Sanskrit series with the com. of Nārāyaṇa, edited by Chintamani Bhattācārya (1936).
 The mantras required in gļhya rites are collected in a Mantra brāhmaṇa and the sūtra mentions only the opening words, but where the mantras are not contained in the Mantrabrāhmana they are quoted in full; this mantrapātha called Mantra brāhmaṇa was most probably compiled before the Gobhila Gr.
 S.

-(2) The Khādiraghya-sútra, published in the Mysore Govt.
+(2) The Khādiraghya-sūtra, published in the Mysore Govt.
 Library Series with the com. of Rudraskanda, son of Nārāyana.
 This is based on the Gobhila Gș.
 S. and is an abridgement of it;

 (3) Jaiminiya-gļhya-sūtra, edited by Dr. Caland in the Punjab Oriental Series (1922);

-(4) The Drāhyāyaṇa-gļhya-sütra (published in Anan. series, Poona).
+(4) The Drāhyāyaṇa-gļhya-sūtra (published in Anan. series, Poona).

 The Atharvaveda has the Kausika-sūtra as its Grhya. which was edited by Prof. Bloomfield.
 Vide Prof. Belvalkar Presentation Vol. pp. 28-33 for a paper by Mr. O. G. Kashikar for corrections in it and a paper Kausikasūtra and the Atharva veda' by Prof. Edgerton in F. W. Thomas Presentation Vol. pp. 78-81.
 There are several commentaries on it.
 It devotes a large part of it to utpūtas and sūntis.